mendix/docs/content/en/docs/control-center/apps.md

 | Cloud environment stays persistent                          | {{< figure src="/attachments/control-center/apps/cross-mark.svg" >}} | {{< figure src="/attachments/control-center/apps/cross-mark.svg" >}} |

 {{% alert color="info" %}}
 Deleting and deactivating apps is currently not supported for licensed apps or apps that are not running on Mendix Cloud.
-Therefore, you do not see these options on the **Mendix Cloud** tab; and you also do not see these options on the **Other Apps** tab if you select apps that are deployed on a different environment than Mendix Cloud.
+Therefore, you do not see these options on the **Mendix Cloud** tab; and you also do not see these options on the **Other Apps** tab if you select apps that are deployed on a private cloud.
 {{% /alert %}}

 ## 10 Exporting Apps to an Excel File {#export-to-excel}